mvo5/mupy-opener/README.md

-To update, just run `install.sh` again - but one side effect of running the watchdog timer (see below) is that to reflash via `install.sh` one needs to interrupt the esp32 boot very early via e.g. `screen /dev/ttyUSB0 115200` and then `ctrl-c` in there to avoid the watchdog from getting triggered.
+To update, just run `install.sh` again - but one side effect of running the watchdog timer (see below) is that to reflash via `install.sh` one may need to interrupt the esp32 boot very early via e.g. `screen /dev/ttyUSB0 115200` and then `ctrl-c` in there to avoid the watchdog from getting triggered.
 After that the `install.sh` will work normally.